Osteoporosis & MenopauseFeb 17, 2021

 - Examples: walking, running, rowing, elliptical trainer, swimming, dancing

 In order to assure plenty of personalized attention, enrollment is limited to ten women.
-Email me at email@example.com to join the waitlist and to be among the first ones to hear about when enrollment opens up.
+Join the waitlist Waitlist and be among the first ones to hear about when enrollment opens up.